-Over time and with heavy use, door hinges may become loose.
-If the door is beginning to sag, tighten the screws that mount the hinge brackets to the frame of the unit.
-If the doors are loose or sagging, this can cause the hinge to pull out of the frame which may damage both the doors and the door hinges.
+Over time and with heavy usage, door hinges may become loose.
+If the door begins to sag, tighten the screws that mount the hinge brackets to the frame of the unit.
+If the doors are loose or sagging, this can cause the hinge to pull out of the frame which may damage to both the doors and the door hinges.
+In some cases, a qualified service agent or maintenance personnel is required to do this.